corda/corda-runtime-os/applications/workers/release/combined-worker/README.md

 Run or debug the `Combined Worker Local` target.
 If you want to break into the debugger at startup, set a breakpoint on the [CombinerWorker.kt startup method](src/main/kotlin/net/corda/applications/workers/combined/CombinedWorker.kt).

+IntelliJ by default does not kill debugged processes as soon as you stop them, and in particular the combined worker will often stay running for some time, still listening on its configured port, so you will not be able to start a new instance.
+There is an option under *Preferences / Build, Execution & Deployment / Debugger / Java section / Kill the debug process immediately*  that makes iterative debugging the combined work much easier.

 ## Interact with the worker

 The worker will expose the HTTP API on port 8888: https://localhost:8888/api/v1/swagger